Landing a date on the premium cable networks indicates another successful progression in a fighter’s career.

 Algieri’s promoter, Joe DeGuardia, acknowledged the required path his fighter has taken to now face one of the most dangerous fighters in the sport.

 “We have been grooming Chris for this opportunity, and I know he is ready,” DeGuardia said.
 “Chris is in top shape and thrilled to be fighting Ruslan — one of the toughest and most highly regarded fighters in boxing.”

-• Part-time Miami Beach resident Bernard Hopkins became the oldest fighter to unify world titles after his split-decision victory over Beibut Shumenov late Saturday in Washington.
+Around the ring• Part-time Miami Beach resident Bernard Hopkins became the oldest fighter to unify world titles after his split-decision victory over Beibut Shumenov late Saturday in Washington.

 Hopkins, 49, outclassed Shumenov with left and right combinations to the head and solidified his performance, dropping Shumenov with a right to the head in the 11th round.

 Judges Jerry Roth and Dave Moretti scored the bout for Hopkins 116-111.
 Despite Hopkins’ dominance, the third judge, Gustavo Padilla, scored the fight for Shumenov 114-113.